Getting the YTsaurus specification ready

 There are recommendations for disk layout and location configuration on a separate page.

-Exec Nodes are able to execute jobs in isolated containers to handle operation option docker_image.
-Required configurations are located in sections jobResources and jobEnvironment in ExecNodeSpec.
-See sample cluster config.
+Exec nodes can run jobs in isolated containers to handle the docker_image operation option.
+You can find the required settings under jobResources and jobEnvironment in ExecNodeSpec.
+See the sample cluster configuration.

 Setting up tablet cell bundles